blackflux/node-tdd/README.md

 Default: `false`

 When set to true, a fresh temporary directory is set up for each test.
 The directory is cleaned up after the test run has completed.

+#### useNock

+Type: `boolean`<br>
+Default: `false`

+When set to true, all requests are automatically nocked.
+The recording files are automatically created relative to the current test file.